xsdk-project/xsdk-community-policies/package_policies/README.md

 packages.
 We thank all xSDK package developers, the IDEAS team, and the scientific computing community for insightful discussion about issues and approaches.

++ Changes in version 0.5.0, June 27, 2019:
+  + Added new policy R7, which recommends the inclusion of various information files in the top directory
+  + Dropped the requirement to detect MPI 2 features in M3
+  + Made various editorial changes in M5, M13, M15, and R2 for clarification or to fix typos.
 + Changes in version 0.4.0, July 27, 2018:
   + Split policy M4 into 2 parts: M4 (portability to common platforms) and new policy R6
 (package should document the versions of packages with which it can work on on which it depends).
 See